@ray8 avatar

 Update,

 So the "Rona-Virus" got me.
 I have been under the weather for about 10 days.
-I am back now and motivated again to continue on with the moist maker.
+I am back now and motivated again to continue on with the Resto-Mod.
 This week I started sanding all my sandblasted body panels and frame with 150 Grit Sand Paper followed by 220 Grit Sand Paper.
 The painter said I could save money by sanding myself.
 So I'm all over that!
 All parts should be in the paint shop by the end of next week!
 Still need to pick up my powder coating parts.
 I need to drop by and see if they are done!

 So here is a question for you guys.
 Do you prefer the the plastic chrome leg shield trim or the original type crimp on trim?
 At this point I am leaning on the aluminum crimp on trim but I'm worried about screwing it up.
 Any tips on installing the crimp on trim.
 I know I'm at least a month before I'll be ready to install the trim but I like to plan ahead.